joycezemitchell/onstate/README.md

 ### Instructions
 Open a browser and run http://localhost/index.php.
 You should see something like this in the screen:
+Please note that there is no css in the newly created page as it will use the current css theme in the Shopify store.

 ![Alt text](https://github.com/joycezemitchell/onstate/blob/master/images/im3.jpg)

 It will do the following: